junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Introduced in House
 - 2007-04-17 — Referred to the House Committee on Education and Labor.
 - 2007-04-17 — Sponsor introductory remarks on measure.
 (CR H3444-3445)
+- 2007-04-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-04-18 — Considered as unfinished business. (consideration: CR H3527-3528)
+- 2007-04-18 — Considered under suspension of the rules. (consideration: CR H3492-3494)
+- 2007-04-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+300.
+- 2007-04-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-18 — Mr. Payne moved to suspend the rules and agree to the resolution.
+- 2007-04-18 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0, 2 Present (Roll no. 226). (text: CR H3492)
+- 2007-04-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0, 2 Present (Roll no. 226).(text: CR H3492)